thuhcsi/icassp2022-cross-speaker-style-transfer/index.md

 Following the common practice of cross-speaker style transfer model training on disjoint datasets \[2, 3\], a shared style category (`P`) that is established across different datasets, as shown in the table below.
-Consequently, the cross-speaker style transfer model is assigned with 6 subtasks: to transfer target style T1 to speaker OF, OM, M; and T2 to speaker OF, OM, F.
+Consequently, the cross-speaker style transfer model is assigned with **6 subtasks: to transfer target style T1 to speaker M, OM, OF; and T2 to speaker F, OF, OM.**

 | Dataset | Speaker label | Style label |
 |:--------|:--------------|:------------|